Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Museo

-The Ansó Nature Interpretation Center is an interpretive museum dedicated to the Western Valleys Natural Park, in the Pyrenean village of Ansó (Huesca, Aragón), on Santa Bárbara Street, in the town center.
-Its main function is to serve as a reception and information point for visitors and to present the natural and human environment of the surroundings in an educational way, with special attention to the brown bear as the emblem of the protected area.
-The available information places it in operation since 1995, promoted by the Government of Aragon, and later as a headquarters linked to the Western Valleys Natural Park, created in 2006.
-It is not a historical monumental building of its own, but a contemporary museum facility installed in the old cinema of the village.
-The exhibition offers an interactive tour of the geology, fauna and flora of the environment, as well as the traditional uses and human activities linked to the valley, such as shepherding.
-It also includes a model of the park and interpretive panels on the brown bear and its historical relationship with the people of the area.
-In the heritage context of Ansó, this center complements the visit to the historic center of the town, but its specific interest is ethnographic and naturalistic, not architectural.
-Its exact location corresponds to Ansó, province of Huesca, at coordinates 42.75727, -0.82848.
+The Ansó Nature Interpretation Center is an interpretive museum dedicated to the Western Valleys Natural Park, located in the Pyrenean town of Ansó (Huesca, Aragon) on Santa Bárbara Street in the town center.
+Its main function is to serve as a reception and information center for visitors and to provide an educational presentation of the area’s natural and human environment, with a special focus on the brown bear as the emblem of the protected area.
+According to available information, it has been in operation since 1995, established by the Government of Aragon, and later served as a facility linked to the Western Valleys Natural Park, created in 2006.
+It is not a historic monument in its own right, but rather a contemporary museum facility housed in the town’s former movie theater.
+The exhibition offers an interactive tour of the area’s geology, fauna, and flora, as well as traditional uses and human activities associated with the valley, such as shepherding.
+It also includes a model of the park and interpretive panels on the brown bear and its historical relationship with the local people.
+Within the heritage context of Ansó, this center complements a visit to the town’s historic district, but its specific focus is ethnographic and naturalistic, not architectural.
+Its exact location is in Ansó, in the province of Huesca, at coordinates 42.75727, -0.82848.

 Ver detalle →